-The valleys of the Upper Tanaro lie to the southeast of the province of Cuneo, a borderland linking the Langhe and the western Ligurian coast and crossed by historic transit routes.
+The Upper Tanaro Valley lie to the southeast of the province of Cuneo, a borderland linking the Langhe and the western Ligurian coast and crossed by historic transit routes.

 The varied landscape here rises from the gentle curves of low-lying hills to the steeper, more rugged slopes that lead up to the Alpine peaks, amidst which one can still make out traces of terraces that were once supported by a dense network of drystone walls.